 How to Obtain Land Through Adverse Possession

 Adverse possession is a legal tactic that enables an individual or organization to gain possession of privately-owned land if that individual or organization has been actively using that piece of land for over 21 years.
+On September 6, 2024, a new state law, 53 Pa.
+C.S.A. § 1143, went into effect that shortens this period to 10 years for gardens in Philadelphia, as long as certain requirements are met.

 The legal requirements of adverse possession require an individual or organization to essentially squat on a parcel of land for a certain amount of time.
 The requirements vary by state, but most states require the use to be:

-• actual, or use of the land as the owner would use it—a use in line with the character of the land
+• Exclusive: your use of the land is as the owner would use it—a use in line with the character of the land to the exclusion of others

-• hostile: the user cannot have permission from the owner.
+• Hostile: you do not have permission from the owner to use the land.
 For the statutory period to start, or for the clock to start ticking on your claim, you cannot be gardening with the permission of the property owner.
-Therefore, short-term agreements with the owner for gardening will not help an adverse possession claim exclusive, which implies that the user is treating the property as if it is his/her own, to the exclusion of others
+Therefore, short-term agreements with the owner for gardening will not help an adverse possession claim.

 What does “statutory period” mean?